 Dies in war.
 Dies of apoplexy after snowball fight.
 Freezes to death.
 Plane crash (two).
-Beggar murdered by Anarchist eaten by zoo animals.
+Beggar murdered by drowning.
+Anarchist eaten by zoo animals.
 Chokes to death on chewing gum.
-Chokes to decith on olive.
-Throat cut: Drowns.
-Falls out of plane.
+Chokes to death on olive.
+Throat cut.
+Drowns.
+Falls out of plane (two).
 Strangles when tie is caught in escalator.
 Killed in car crash.
 Dies in car crash after attempted murder.
 Shot.
 Shot.
 Shot.

 Which is not to mention various rapes and maimings, including castration as the accidental result of oral sex.